 This Williamsburg favorite is open for outdoor dining throughout the seasons.
 The wine bar, beer garden, and Italian restaurant has an expansive sidewalk seating area in addition to having an open air back-bar with communal tables separated by plexiglass.
 Tuck into wood-fired pizzas, pastas and more (wood-fired rosemary wings, anyone?).

 76 Ainslie St, Brooklyn; ainsliebk.com

 7. Hamilton Hall

-This Hamilton Heights beer hall opened its doors during the pandemic but it’s already proving popular with locals, thanks to its excellent selection of draft beers, tasty eats and heated outdoor dining booths in front of the restaurant.
+This Hamilton Heights beer hall opened its doors during the pandemic but has been popular with locals ever since, thanks to its excellent selection of draft beers, tasty eats and heated outdoor dining booths in front of the restaurant.
 (Psst: We also hear that the burgers and chicken wings are seriously good.)

 3489 Broadway; (646) 454-9797 or hamiltonhallnyc.com